WillemNieuwenhuis/folderowner/readme.md

 # Extract owner info from plain folder listing
-The is for windows only.
+This works for windows only.
 They expected input is the output of one of the commands:

 ```shell